What Is an Eye Exam?

 What Does an Eye Exam Include?

-Eye exams at Rothchild Eye Institute are very thorough and typically last about 30 – 90 minutes.
+Eye exams at Rothchild Eye Institute in Delray Beach are very thorough and typically last about 30 – 90 minutes.
 Your eye checkup will begin with a routine visual acuity test and a baseline evaluation of your eye health.
 If necessary, refraction testing may be carried out to determine a prescription for corrective lenses.
 We may also perform a Goldmann visual field exam, which tells us the degree of your peripheral vision and assists in uncovering more serious eye conditions.

 Additional assessments, including an eye alignment test, color vision test, and a slit lamp exam, may be provided to evaluate your eye function and the health of your eyelids, conjunctiva, cornea, iris, lenses, and other structures.
 We may also dilate your pupils to assess the condition of the retina, retinal blood vessels, optic nerve, and macula, and to test for increased ocular pressure.
 Further specialized testing for glaucoma, macular edema, diabetic retinopathy, or age-related eye conditions may also be performed.
 Once your comprehensive eye exam is complete, our team will talk with you about your results and discuss any treatment recommendations.

-Eye Exams FAQs
+Eye Exams FAQ

 Are eye exams covered by my insurance?